 Government debt securities are financial instruments issued by sovereign governments and include both long-term bonds and short-term bills with fixed or floating rate interest payments.
 These instruments are generally highly liquid and traded in active markets resulting in a Level 1 classification.

-All debt securities held by the Bank (please see Note 6 - Debt securities and other fixed-income securities for details) are classified as Level 1 instruments.
+Debt securities held by the Bank (please see Note 6 - Debt securities and other fixed-income securities for details) are classified either as Level 1 instruments for government debt securities or Level 3 instruments for asset-backed securities (ABS).